rschoening/mvrs-dspa/README.md

 ### Active post statistics
 #### Calculating post statistics
 * Inputs
-   * Kafka topics:
+   * Kafka topics: `mvrs_comments`, `mvrs_likes`, `mvrs_posts`
 * Outputs
-   * Kafka topic
+   * Kafka topic: `mvrs_poststatistics`
-   * ElasticSearch index
+   * ElasticSearch index: `mvrs-active-post-statistics-postinfos`
+* Execution plan TODO
 * Job class: `org.mvrs.dspa.jobs.activeposts.ActivePostStatisticsJob`
 * in IDEA, execute the run configuration `Task 1.1: active post statistics (Kafka -> Kafka, post info: Kafka -> ElasticSearch)`
    * The run configuration sets the program argument `local-with-ui` to launch the Flink dashboard UI.
 This can be removed if multiple jobs should be run simultaneously.
 * Checking results:
+  * View the incoming documents in `mvrs-active-post-statistics-postinfos` using the `Discover` page in Kibana (setting the time period to the start event time of the stream, i.e. February 2012 for the low-volume stream).
-  * run second job to write to ElasticSearch index
+  * run the following job to write the statistics to ElasticSearch ()
 #### Notes
-* speedup TODO
-* max-out-of-orderness
-* job-specific parameters
+* Job-specific configuration parameters are defined in `jobs.active-post-statistics` ([application.conf](https://github.com/rschoening/mvrs-dspa/blob/master/src/main/resources/application.conf))

 #### Writing post statistics results to ElasticSearch index
 * Inputs